valarnet/valarnet-blog/posts/20230126-port-channel-auto-lacp.md

 ![](/static/img/triangle-of-switches.png)

 All spanning-tree configuration on the switches is left on default.
-SW1 is selected as the root for VLAN 1 due to it having the lowest bridge priority. (i.e., 5000.001f.0000 vs the other two switches SW2 and SW3)
+SW1 is selected as the root for VLAN 1 due to it having the lowest bridge ID. (i.e., 5000.001f.0000 vs the other two switches SW2 and SW3)
 ```md
 SW1#sh spanning-tree vlan 1